 Conventional loans can also be approved using guidelines established by so-called “jumbo” lenders and while similar to guidelines established by Fannie Mae and Freddie Mac, they will have their differences.

-Fannie and Freddie both increased the maximum allowable conforming loan limit in 2017 to $424,100.
-Some high-cost locations in California (Los Angeles, San Francisco, etc) and south Florida (Miami, The Keys) , DC – Virginia and North East are higher.
-Any mortgage loan above that amount is considered a jumbo loan.
+Fannie and Freddie both increased the maximum allowable conforming loan limit in 2024 to $766,550.
+Some high-cost locations in California (Los Angeles, San Francisco, etc) and South Florida, and the North East are higher – up to $1,149,825.
+Any mortgage loan above the threshold is considered a jumbo loan.
 Jumbo loans can carry slightly higher interest rates and can require a higher minimum credit score compared to conforming and government-backed loan programs.
 For example, a conforming loan might require a minimum credit score of say 620 for most lenders yet with a jumbo loan the minimum score is 680.

-Jumbo loans will ask for a minimum credit score of at least 680 but that can also change based upon the buyers down payment amount.
-Most jumbo loans ask for a down payment of at least 20% of the sales price yet there are special jumbo loans that will only ask for a down payment of 10 and even 5% of the sales price of the home.
-Learn more about all the LTV and credit score Jumbo Purchase requirements here.
+Jumbo loans will ask for a minimum credit score of at least 680 but that can also change based on the buyers down payment amount.
+Most jumbo loans ask for a down payment of at least 20% of the sales price yet there are special jumbo loans that will only ask for a down payment of 5%-10% depending on the loan amount.
+Learn more about all the down payment and credit score requirements on the Jumbo Purchase page.

 If you’re a first-time buyer and are searching for a property in the luxury market, there really aren’t any programs reserved especially for you.
 Instead, you will be underwritten just as with any other borrower and under the same guidelines.
 However, with financing options available to 95% loan to value, this will certainly help make your goal of home ownership more obtainable.